-Southern pine beetle (SPB) activity remained static in Florida in 2004, with only small, short-lived infestations reported.
-SPB prevention was promoted using a multi-media approach and a cost-share landowner assistance program.

-Pine engraver beetles (Ips spp.) and black turpentine beetles displayed scattered activity in areas where drought, fire or mechanical injury stressed host pines.
-As much as 35% of the wind-damaged pines impacted by 2004 hurricanes was reportedly infested with bark beetles.
+Southern pine beetle (SPB) activity was minimal in Florida in 2005, with only seven small infestations reported, totaling 15 acres.
+The state continues to promote SPB prevention using a multi-media approach and a cost-share landowner assistance program.
+Pine engraver beetles (Ips spp.) and black turpentine beetles displayed widespread activity in areas where pines sustained substantial stress from the four 2004 hurricanes.
+The impact is particularly severe in residential and wildland-urban interface areas where landowners face high tree removal costs.
 Because Ips infestations tend to be relatively small and scattered, they usually cannot be effectively controlled or salvaged, but their economic costs may approach those caused by SPB.

 Pink hibiscus mealybug was first reported in the state in June 2002, in Broward County.
 It has since spread to other counties in southern Florida, and is being controlled by the release of two species of parasitic wasps.
-In 2004, predator releases continued over much of the southern part of the state.